psacawa/lektprojekt/README.md

 # LektProjekt

 This is the monorepo for *LektProjekt*.
+See `docs/` for documentation.